fioriandrea/diffeqnlan/README.md

 # diffeqnlan
-A language to solve ODE
+A domain specific language to solve ODEs.